schneems/ruby_view_server/readme.md

     $ ruby server_advanced.rb

-This script looks in your `views` directory and reads in all the names of files you've go, it then maps those names to urls you can reach by going to [http://localhost:8000/your_file_name_here](http://localhost:8000/your_file_name_here) such as [http://localhost:8000/index](http://localhost:8000/index).
+This script looks in your `views` directory and reads in all the names of files, it then maps those names to urls you can reach by going to [http://localhost:8000/your_file_name_here](http://localhost:8000/your_file_name_here) such as [http://localhost:8000/index](http://localhost:8000/index).
 Once the server is running you can add some dynamic content such as

     <%= Time.now %>